amitkumar-Github8/Serverless-Resume-Parser/INSTRUCTIONS.md

 - [ ] Event type: **PUT**
 - [ ] Click **Add**

-> 🔁 **Tip:** This connects your S3 bucket to Lambda so uploads trigger processing automatically.
+> Tip: This connects your S3 bucket to Lambda so uploads trigger processing automatically.

 ---

-## 9️⃣ Enable CloudWatch Logs
+## 9. Enable CloudWatch Logs

 - [ ] By default, Lambda logs to CloudWatch.
 - [ ] To view logs: